 All Transfers Must be Within the Same Bank Complete a form for each transfer

 Parish Name:

 Date:

 Purpose:

 Bank Name:

 Amount

 Transfer From:

+Bank Account Number

 Bank Account Name

 Transfer To:

 Bank Account Number

 Bank Account Name

 Requested By:

 Approved By:

 Authorized Check Signer on "From" Account

-This form MUST be signed by an authorized check signer BEFORE any transfer may be made Please retain this form in your parish documentation Completed
+This for m MUST be signed by an authorized check signer BEFORE any transfer may be made Please retain this form in your parish documentation Completed by

-Date of Transfer: Bank Transaction Number:

-Initials

-25. Prompt Bank Account Reconciliation (08/02/2018)
+25. Prompt Bank Account Reconciliation (05/03/2024)

 All parish and society bank accounts should be reconciled to parish/society registers on a monthly basis and should be completed within 2 to 3 weeks after receiving them from the bank.
 Recent revisions to the Uniform Commercial Code, the laws that govern check processing have shortened the amount of time the bank customers have to notify the bank of errors on their accounts.
 While each bank's rules are slightly different, some banks can refuse to correct errors in the account if they are not notified within 30 days after sending out the statements - even if it is the bank's error!
 Delays in balancing can expose parishes to the risk of loss through uncorrectable errors.
 Any errors or suspicious transactions that are noticed should be promptly brought to the bank's attention and discussed with the pastor.
+Please review your bank account agreements or contact your bank to determine their cut-off date for errors / thefts notification.